 Add the Linear Referencing capability to map services

-Roads and Highways Server extends the existing ArcGIS Server map service with an additional REST service capability for linear referencing.
-These additional REST services, provided by Roads and Highways Server, support the following capabilities:
+Roads and Highways Server extends an existing ArcGIS Server map service with an additional REST service capability for linear referencing.
+These additional REST services support the following linear referencing tasks:

 - Provide LRS-based network and event layer information

 - Translate coordinate locations to routes and measures